Lunana

 Lunana (ལུང་ནག་ན) is a remote village in Gasa District in northwestern Bhutan.
-It is the capital of Lunana Gewog which had a 2014 population of 810.
+It is the capital of Lunana Gewog, which had a 2014 population of 810.

 It is the setting for the film Lunana: A Yak in the Classroom.

 Local people sell cattle and caterpillar fungus, and grow small amounts of wheat, buckwheat, potatoes, radishes, and turnips.
 Some spend winters in valleys at lower altitudes.
-Lunana gets 2 m of preciptation per year.
+Lunana gets 2 m of precipitation per year.

 The people maintain a traditional culture.